 You can implement Tftpd64 as a Windows service as well.
 It is identical to its other variant, Tftpd32, which is compiled as a 32-bit application.

-Sourceforge is a multithreaded TFTP server for Windows/Unix.
+Open TFTP is a multithreaded TFTP server for Windows/Unix.
 This open-source freeware runs a service or daemon.
 You can also get its single port version.

 This TFTP server supports almost every industry-standard feature, total size (tsize), interval time, block size, block number rollover for large files, process owner except root, and more.
 It’s also useful for extensive logging and historical logging.